devops329/devops/instruction/deliverable6ScalableDeploy/deliverable6ScalableDeploy.md

 You will do this by adding three new steps to the workflow.

 1. Make a copy of the existing `jwt-pizza-service` task definition and save it to a file named `task-definition.json`.
+Here is an example [task-definition.json](task-definition.json) if you are interested in what they look like.
    ```yml
    - name: Download task definition
    run: |